 The cryostat is suspended at the center of the XENON1T water Cherenkov muon veto~\cite{XENON1T:2014eqx}.
-A neutron veto was added, surrounding the cryostat, to detect gammas produced from neutron capture on Gd, to be added at a later stage.
+A neutron veto was added, surrounding the cryostat, to detect $\gamma\text{-rays}$. produced from neutron capture on Gd, to be added at a later stage.
 It consists of an octagonal enclosure with an average diameter of 4\,m and a height of 3\,m composed of reflective panels and 120 8-inch Hamamatsu R5912 photomultiplier tubes (PMTs).
 For the first science run, referred to as SR0, the neutron veto was operated with pure water, with an estimated neutron tagging efficiency of $\sim$68\%.

 The low-energy ER background in XENON1T was dominated by $^\mathrm{214}$Pb, a $\upbeta$-emitter originating from $^\mathrm{222}$Rn.
 For XENONnT, in addition to an extensive material radioassay campaign~\cite{XENON:2021mrg}, a new high-flow radon removal system was developed to further reduce this background~\cite{Murra:2022mlr}.
-The system can operate in two independent modes: the gaseous xenon\,(GXe)-mode, where radon is extracted from warm sections of the detector system (e.g. from around PMT high voltage and signal cables) with a GXe flow of 20\,SLPM before it enters the LXe, and the LXe-mode, where in addition to the GXe extraction the entire LXe mass is exchanged every 5.5\,days, which matches the mean lifetime of $^\mathrm{222}$Rn.
-While commissioning this new system we found that, at the time, operating it in LXe-mode resulted in a drastic drop of xenon purity.
-For this reason, the system was used only in GXe-mode for SR0, resulting in a $^\mathrm{222}$Rn level of 1.7\,$\mathrm{\mu}$Bq/kg.
+The system can operate in two independent modes: the gaseous xenon\,(GXe)-mode, where radon is extracted from warm sections of the detector system (e.g. from around PMT high voltage and signal cables) with a GXe flow of 20\,SLPM before it enters the LXe, and the LXe-mode, where, in addition to the GXe extraction, the entire LXe mass is exchanged every 5.5\,days, which matches the mean lifetime of $^\mathrm{222}$Rn.
+While commissioning this new system we found that, at the time, its operation in LXe-mode resulted in a drastic drop of xenon purity.
+For this reason, the system was used only in GXe-mode for SR0, resulting in a $^\mathrm{222}$Rn level of 1.7\,$\mathrm{\upmu}$Bq/kg.

 The cylindrical TPC, 1.33\,m in diameter and 1.49\,m tall, encloses an active mass of 5.9\,tonnes of LXe, viewed by two arrays of 3-inch Hamamatsu R11410-21 PMTs~\cite{Antochi:2021pmt}.
+The top (bottom) array contains 253 (241)\,PMTs, arranged in a hexagonal pattern to maximize the light collection efficiency\,(LCE).
 The TPC walls are made of PTFE panels.
-The top (bottom) array contains 253 (241)\,PMTs, arranged in a hexagonal pattern to maximize the light collection efficiency\,(LCE).